|

 - Price of the subscription in the current currency, formatted with the mask defined by the phone.

-This property is read-only. | | Integer constant | Type of product: - inAppSubscription: Subscription.
+This property is read-only. | | Integer constant | Type of product: - inAppAbonnement: Subscription.

-- inAppProduct: Consumable and non-consumable product.
+- inAppProduct: Consumable and non-consumable products.

 This property is read-only. |